multiparty/jiff/tutorials/0-intro-to-mpc.md

 plot([shares1.shares, shares2.shares, result.shares], [shares1.polynomial, shares2.polynomial, result.polynomial], 'plot4');
 ```

-Multiplication is trickier: multiplying two polynomials point wise does yield a polynomial with the correct values, whoever, the resulting
+Multiplication is trickier: multiplying two polynomials point wise does yield a polynomial with the correct values, however, the resulting
-polynomial is of a higher degree, which means that we need more shares to reconstruct that value than we original possessed.
+polynomial is of a higher degree.
+This means that we need more shares to reconstruct that value than we original possessed.

 One way to avoid this problem is to secret share the original inputs using a polynomial of lower degree, so that the after multiplication, the
 degree remains smaller than the number of parties, and thus less than the number of availabe shares.
-The bgw protocol provides a way to then
+The BGW protocol provides a way to then
-reduce the degree of a polynomial represented by secret shares under MPC, at the cost of a single round of communication, so that unlimited
-many multiplications can be performed consecutively.
+reduce the degree of a polynomial represented by secret shares under MPC, at the cost of a single round of communication, so that an unlimited number of multiplications can be performed consecutively.

-The bgw protocol is an example of an **honest-majority** scheme, as all secrets can be reconstructed
+The BGW protocol is an example of an **honest-majority** scheme, as all secrets can be reconstructed
 by a majority coalition due to the low degree of the underlying polynomials.
 JIFF uses BGW protocol for certain
 pre-processing tasks by default, making the preprocessing phase of JIFF secure only against honest-majority.
 This behavior
 can be customized.
 More on this later.